umbraco/UmbracoDocs/new-backoffice/tutorials/creating-a-property-editor/README.md

 ### The End Result

-By the end of this tutorial, we will have a Suggestions data type running inside of Umbraco, registered as a Data Type in the backoffice, and assigned to a Document Type.
-The data type can create and suggest values.
+By the end of this tutorial, we will have a Suggestions Data Type running inside of Umbraco, registered as a Data Type in the backoffice, and assigned to a Document Type.
+The Data Type can create and suggest values.

 ### 1. Setting up a plugin